SAP/cf-nodejs-logging-support/README.md

 For details on the concepts and log formats, please look at the sibling project for [java logging support](https://github.com/SAP/cf-java-logging-support).

+#### Version 2.0 introduced loging without Winston and changed custom fields to be parsed and reported as strings regardless of original type.

 ## Features

   * Network logging (http requests) for CloudFoundry